scottfrederick/springdoclet/README.markdown

 To build SpringDoclet, use Maven from the top of the project.

-  + To compile to a jar file, use "mvn package".
+  + To compile to a jar file (for use with Ant, the command line, etc), use "mvn package".
   + To deploy to a local Maven repository, use "mvn install".

 ## ToDos

-There are a number of enhancements that should be made to the doclet:
+There are a number of enhancements that will be made to the doclet, including:

-  + Create a stylesheet, and allow it to be overridden as an option.
+  + Create a stylesheet, and allow it to be overridden as an option
-  +
+  + Make class references links to Javadocs
+  + Support additional Spring artifacts (e.g. @Aspect)